SiliconOrchid/BlazorStaticsiteGeneratorExperiment/README.md

+THIS IS AN UNSUPPORTED EXPERIMENT THAT DIDN'T GO ANYWHERE

 # BlazorStaticsiteGeneratorExperiment
 A project that uses Blazor as a rendering engine, to create fully static html website.
 Also loops-in Contentful to provide CMS functionality.